initcron/cicd-labs/chapters/jenkinsfile.md

 Whenever you are trying to push some changes, it throws an error `master protected branch hook declined`, because you can't directly push to master and atleast it should be aproved by one reviewers.

 Now you need to reset your commit by using previous commit id.
-`replace YOURLASTCOMMITID with the actual commit id below `
+`replace YOURLASTCOMMITID with the actual commit id following `

 ```
 git log